ZlomenyMesic/Kreveta/README.md

 ### `uci`

 Sent by the GUI to ensure the engine uses the UCI protocol.
-The engine responds with `id name`, `id author`, a list of all modifiable options and eventually `uciok`, which lets the GUI know UCI is supported.
+The engine responds with `id name`, `id author`, a list of all supported options and eventually `uciok`, which lets the GUI know UCI is supported.

 ### `isready`